zippy/anansi/README.markdown

 Once connected, you will be asked to enter a user-name:

-    Welcome to the Anansi sever.
+    Welcome to the Anansi server.

     Enter your user name: zippy
     {"status":"ok", "result":{"user-address":34, "host-address":0}}